MicrosoftDocs/power-platform/power-platform/admin/connector-off-by-default.md

 Effective September 30<sup>th</sup>, 2021, new connectors that are introduced by Microsoft and other 3<sup>rd</sup> parties to the Power Platform will be disabled by default for customers operating in the following US government clouds: GCC High and DoD.
 Administrators will be able to review these new connectors before explicitly authorizing their use across the organization.
 Connectors that have been published before September 30<sup>th</sup>, 2021, will remain enabled by default, but admins can leverage the new tenant-level setting to disable them.

+> [!NOTE]
-Note: Custom connectors are excluded from this new configuration setting.
+> Custom connectors are excluded from this new configuration setting.

 ### Value proposition